Math Software Online: MathScore.com

 The question is

-What part of the cake did they eat?
+What part of the mango did they eat?

 Which operation should you use?